Red Hat on using the Cipher Optimisation Model

 How did you get over the trust and confidence issues required to share that data more broadly inside your business?

-Red Hat as a technology company, understands the value of technology, understands the value of good data, understands the power of artificial intelligence.
+Red Hat as a technology company, understands the value of technology, understands the value of good data and understands the power of artificial intelligence.

-You referenced there that you got some insights that maybe you hadn’t been able to access before, can you talk about that?
+You referenced there that you got some insights from Cipher and the optimisation model that maybe you hadn’t been able to access before, can you talk about that?

 In our own manual analysis, we did some exhaustive research on 100+ companies, to see what patents they had, their revenue, their litigation history – all those sorts of data points you need to understand the landscape.
 But it’s impossible to research every company on the planet and it’s hard to know whether you’re missing anybody that you should be aware of.

-Sure enough, in our Cipher analysis, there were two or three or four companies that weren’t on our radar, and we are now conducting more in depth research and analysis to understand how those companies might or might not be a risk – but we wouldn’t have known about them if it wasn’t for Cipher.
+Sure enough, in our Cipher analysis, there were two or three or four companies that weren’t on our radar, and we are now conducting more in depth research and analysis to understand how those companies might or might not be a risk.
+We wouldn’t have known about them if it wasn’t for Cipher.

 Insights & Events